 The most critical steps in the emergency response process are incident identification and threat assessment.
-The CFK EMP assumes that most emergency incidents on campus are going to be identified by students, faculty, staff, or visitors.
-If students, faculty, staff, or visitors are involved in or witness a life-threatening emergency, it is essential for them to call 911 immediately.
+The CFK EMP assumes that most emergency incidents on campus are going to be identified by students, employees, or visitors.
+If students, employees, or visitors are involved in or witness a life-threatening emergency, it is essential for them to call 911 immediately.
 This notification is the first step in the activation of the CFK EMP and emergency response.
-The first responding college personnel is responsible for safely assessing the scene for threats; a report of known threats to other responding officials and confirms the emergency severity and type.
-The college personnel is then responsible for contacting the Director of College and Public Relations, Director of Information Technology and/or the Director of Purchasing and Plant Operations to initiate the major emergency notification process.
+The first responding College personnel is responsible for safely assessing the scene for threats; a report of known threats to other responding officials and confirms the emergency severity and type.
+The College personnel is then responsible for contacting the Associate Vice President, College and Community Engagement and/or the Director of Facilities to initiate the major emergency notification process.

-A non-life threatening emergency should be immediately reported to the appropriate college personnel.
-When doubt exists or if a non-life threatening emergency has the potential to become more dangerous, always resolve in favor of notification based on the above guidelines.
+A non-life-threatening emergency should be immediately reported to the appropriate College personnel.
+When doubt exists or if a non-life-threatening emergency has the potential to become more dangerous, always resolve in favor of notification based on the above guidelines.

-Once the appropriate college personnel is notified of an incident, the threat assessment process begins.
+Once the appropriate College personnel is notified of an incident, the threat assessment process begins.
 Personnel at the college must assess the emergency incident and any known threats to determine the appropriate level of response.
 The following elements of information should be used to assist in the threat assessment process:

-Type of incident Location of incident Time of incident Information received from local law enforcement & fire rescue agencies Information received from CFK Emergency Management personnel on scene Information received from local, regional, state, and federal intelligence reports
+- 1. Type of incident - 2.Location of incident - 3.
+Time of incident - 4.
+Information received from local law enforcement & fire rescue agencies - 5.
+Information received from CFK Emergency Management personnel on scene - 6.Information received from local, regional, state, and federal intelligence reports